iyobo/jollofjs/packages/isvalid/README.md

 **isvalid** is an asynchronous node.js library for validating and error correcting JSON.
 In contrary to JSON Schema it uses a very simple schema model - inspired by the Mongoose schemas.

-# What's New?

-## In Version 1.0.0

-Because of breaking API-changes this version is 1.0.0.

-* Opt-in to `null` values using the `allowNull` validator.
-* The object `allowUnknownKeys` validator has been deprecated in favour of the new [`unknownKeys`](#unknownkeys) validator (suggested by [boldt](https://github.com/boldt)).
-* Middleware can validate parameters.
-* Type shortcuts now also include `String`, `Number`, `Boolean` and `Date`.
-* The `custom` validator can now take an array of functions.

-Version `>= 0.2.4` has a bug where `null` is sometimes validated even when input is non-required - or with required objects.
-Version 1.0.0 fixes this and introduces the common `allowNull` validator to control the behaviour of `null` values.

-## In Version 0.3.0

-* Bug fixes and internal improvements.
-* `type` and `custom` can now be used alongside each other.
-* Default functions and custom validators now also works synchronously.
-* Strings now has an `enum` validator.
-* Changed license to MIT
-* Improved this file with a TOC
-* Added middleware for Connect/Express (from [isvalid-express](https://github.com/trenskow/isvalid-express)).

-## In Version 0.2.0

-* It now catches more errors in schemas - such as wrong values on validators.
-* Schema errors are now thrown as a `SchemaError` which contains schema that failed through the `schema` property.
-* The library is now completely asynchronous - allowing for I/O while formalizing, validating and comparing.
-* Formalizer is publicly exposed in order to pre-formalize schemas manually.
-* Schemas are now formalized per demand.
-Large schemas are formalized by the validator as they are needed.
-* ValidationErrors now contain the pre-formalized schema - for better identification by developer.

-## In Version 0.1.0

- * Automatic parsing of [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601) dates into Date - contributed by [thom-nic](https://github.com/thom-nic).
- * Errors are thrown if validators are used out of context.
- * ValidationError now contains the `validator` property - specifying which validator actually failed.
- * You can now specify custom error messages using the `error` validator.
- * `Object` now supports the `allowUnknownKeys` validator.

 # Table of Content

    * [How to Use](#how-to-use)